Petful

 “It will only add to his anxiety if meals are late or he doesn’t receive the same amount of attention from his family,” she says.
 “In fact, incorporate some extra play sessions to help with any increase in anxiety he may be experiencing during the packing stage.”

-She also suggests that you start packing early, giving your cat plenty of time to investigate all those boxes.
+When moving with a cat, she also suggests that you start packing early, giving your cat plenty of time to investigate all those boxes.
 “You can actually make the packing process kind of fun if the cat can enjoy playing in empty boxes for a couple of weeks.”

 For Ricky, the moving process was more drawn out.
 He watched Zeke’s room slowly grow emptier and emptier.
 The vanishing bed did trouble him some, and he lay in the middle of the empty room, pondering that for a few days.